dxinteractive/AnalogMultiButton/README.md

 While up to ~20 buttons may be connected at a time, please note that the circuit and this library are only capable of capturing one *button press* at a time.
 If you hold down two buttons at once, only one of them will register.
 It's a limitation of the circuit being used.
 If you need to capture multiple simultaneous button presses through a single analog input pin you will need to find another circuit and library.

 ##How to use
 This library allows you to detect presses and releases of different buttons using a single analog input pin.
-To set this up with your Arduino, connect resistors on the following pattern:
+To set this up with your Arduino, connect resistors in the following pattern:

 ```
 [5V pin] (or 3.3V pin if your Arduino runs at 3.3V)